werf/lockgate/README.md

 locker := lockgate.NewHttpLocker("http://localhost:55589")
 ```

-All cooperating processes should use the same URL endpoint of lockgate http lock server.
-In this example there should be lockgate http locker server avaiable at `localhost:55589` address.
-See below how to bring up such server.
+All cooperating processes should use the same URL endpoint of the lockgate HTTP lock server.
+In this example, there should be a lockgate HTTP lock server available at `localhost:55589` address.
+See below how to run such a server.

-## Lockgate http locker server
+## Lockgate HTTP lock server

-Lockgate http server can use memory-storage or kubernetes-storage.
-There can be only 1 instance of lockgate server, that uses memory storage and there can be arbitrary number of servers that use kubernetes-storage.
+Lockgate HTTP server can use memory-storage or kubernetes-storage:

+- There can be only 1 instance of the lockgate server that uses memory storage.
+- There can be an arbitrary number of servers using kubernetes-storage.

-Run lockgate http locker server as follows:
+Run a lockgate HTTP lock server as follows:

 ```
 import "github.com/werf/lockgate"